De Bruyne: Man City 'getting better and better'

 For Leroy Sane, man of the match on Tuesday, the performance was just reward for what has been a challenging first season in England.

-"It was definitely one of the best matches in my career, and in my time at Manchester City," said the $53 million summer arrival from FC Schalke 04.
+"It was definitely one of the best matches in my career, and in my time at Manchester City," the $53 million summer arrival from German club Schalke said.
 "Maybe more will come.

 "Of course Monaco is a very strong team.
 We will look at the different strategies and see what works best to have the same outcome as the first game."